 And into the Furnace

-As you could guess, even if you had never read the story, their response further enraged Nebuchadnezzar and he had them bound and tossed into the fire.
+As you could guess, even if you had never read the story, their response further enraged Nebuchadnezzar, and he had them bound and tossed into the fire.
 What you would not have guessed is what happened next.
 Nebuchadnezzar suddenly saw four men walking around in the fire.
-And the fourth had the look of deity.
+And the fourth had the look of a deity.
 Nebuchadnezzar was amazed and called them to come out of the fire.
 They did and were no longer bound, their clothes were not singed, nor was the smell of smoke on them.

 The story ends with Shadrach, Meshach, and Abednego being promoted within the government.
-And a royal decree is issued that anyone who spoke against the God of Shadrach, Meshach and Abednego would be killed.
+And a royal decree is issued that anyone who spoke against the God of Shadrach, Meshach, and Abednego would be killed.

 The Moral of the Story

 As you can see, this is much more than a children’s story.
 It is the courageous story of three young men who took a stand to serve and be faithful to God.
 In spite of the consequences.
 They had confidence that God would deliver them.
 But even if their stand were to end in death, they chose to be faithful.